saranderson13/saranderson13.github.io/_posts/2020-07-25-problem_solving_for_simple_problems.markdown

 (2..num-1).to_a().each { |i| return false if num % i == 0 }
 ```

-**Improving Runtime** In my list of things that could not be prime numbers, I also left out one category.
-Floats cannot be prime.
-Dividing any number by more than the number that would result in the solution equalling two, would result in a decimal.
+**Improving Runtime** Dividing any number by more than the number that would result in the solution equalling two, would result in a number with decimals between 1 and 2, so taking the modulus with an *i* that is higher than your number divided by 2 will never result in a remainder of 0.
 So there is really no need to test any numbers above your number divided by 2.
 In the case of a small number, this won't do much.
 But if you have a really big number, it could genuinely help.

 ```
 (2..num/2).to_a().each { |i| return false if num % i == 0
 ```

 Note that it is safe to just say num/2 because (at least) with Ruby, an Integer divided by an Integer will always return an Integer.
 So 4 / 2 = 2.
 But 5 / 2 will also = 2.
 The point being, you will never get 2.5.
 And actually, even if you did end up with the issue of getting a Float there, by using a Range and turning it into an Array, you safeguard against that too.
+You also don't need to worry about testing with 3, because that is higher than the true half of 5.

 ```
 (1..5.5).to_a()